digitalemil/pita/README.md

 ![](imgs/clour-run-env.png)
 I personally would prefer to store tokens and passwords as secrets but then we leave the free tier of Google Cloud so I stick with environment variables.

 Before I forget: If you also would like to use Sign In with Google you need a consent screen and oauth client.
 Please see Google's docs on this.
-Here some screenshots to guide you along:
+Here are some screenshots to guide you along:
 ![](imgs/oauthconsent.png)

 ---